Podcast Starter Kit: 7 Things You Need in 2023

 XLR Microphone

-You’ll need an XLR mic if you want to connect to a mixer or audio interface.
+You’ll need an XLR mic to connect to a mixer or audio interface.

 However, the setup will be a bit more complicated, and you’ll need additional equipment like an audio interface or mixer.